gonzae/modui-field/README.md

 #### `field.getValue( options )`

 Return the current value of the field.
+If `immediate : true` is in options, the value returned is pulled directly from the representation of the field's value that resides in the DOM (via `field._pullValue()`).
+The option can be used to pull the current value from a text field that is currently being edited.

 #### `field.setValue( newValue, options )`